llm-eval/llm-eval.github.io/_pages/advprompt.md

 ---
 layout: page
 permalink: /advprompt/
-title: Adversarial
+title: Leaderboard for LLM robustness
-description: Adversarial prompts
+description:
 nav: false
 nav_order: 5
 ---

-## Leaderboard

 PromptBench can evaluate the adversarial robustness of LLMs to prompts.
 More information can be found at [PromptBench: Towards Evaluating the Robustness of Large Language Models on Adversarial Prompts](https://arxiv.org/abs/2306.04528).